AlahadGul/Fishing-Rod/README.md

 ```
 - On first launch, It'll install the dependencies and that's it. ***Fishing-Rod*** is installed.

+# What is cloudflared-linux-arm?🧠

+cloudflared-linux-arm is the ARM (32-bit) version of Cloudflared, the official command-line client made by Cloudflare.
+It lets your device connect securely to Cloudflare’s global network — even if your device is just a small ARM board (like a phone running Termux, a Raspberry Pi, or an ARM-based NetHunter setup).

+---

+⚙️ What Cloudflared actually does

+Cloudflared provides several powerful functions:

+Feature	Description

+🌐 Cloudflare Tunnel	Creates a secure outbound connection from your local machine to Cloudflare — no need to open ports or use a public IP.

+🔒 Encrypts Traffic	All traffic between your device and Cloudflare’s edge is encrypted (HTTPS).

+🧭 DNS over HTTPS (DoH)	You can use it as a local DNS resolver that forwards queries securely through Cloudflare (1.1.1.1).

+🏠 Expose Local Websites	You can run a web server on your device (e.g., localhost:8080) and access it globally via a https://something.trycloudflare.com URL.

+☁️ Access Internal Networks	Enterprises use Cloudflared tunnels to connect internal/private apps to Cloudflare Zero Trust without opening firewall ports.

 <p align="left">
   <a href="https://www.facebook.com/share/1Bm5RNA7Ya/" target="_blank"><img src="https://github.com/AlahadGul/Experiment-/blob/main/image/Logos.svg"